wblabio/wgact/src/readme.txt

 This plugin <strong>tracks WooCommerce shop visitors and collects valuable data for conversion optimization, dynamic remarketing and reporting</strong>.

 While the setup is as simple as it can get, the pixel engine under the hood is very powerful.
-It tracks all standard events and implements all advanced pixel features like Facebook CAPI (Pro version), Google Enhanced E-Commerce, Google Shopping Cart Item Tracking and more.
+It tracks all standard events and implements all advanced pixel features like Facebook CAPI (Pro version), Google Enhanced E-Commerce, Google Shopping Cart Item Tracking and much more.
 For advanced users the plugin offers filters which allow to tweak the output very flexibly and fine tune the behaviour to each shop.

 The plugin comes with integrations for: